-The actuarial valuation was performed as of August 31, 2019.
-Update procedures were used to roll forward the Total OPEB Liability to August 31, 2020.
+The actuarial valuation was performed as of August 31, 2020.
+Update procedures were used to roll forward the Total OPEB Liability to August 31, 2021.
 The actuarial valuation was determined using the following actuarial assumptions:

 The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuation performed for the pension plan, except that the OPEB valuation is more complex.
-All of the demographic assumptions, including rates of retirement, termination, and disability, and most of the economic assumptions, including general inflation and salary increases, used in the OPEB valuation were identical to those used in the respective TRS pension valuation.
 The demographic assumptions were developed in the experience study performed for TRS for the period ending August 31, 2017.

-The following assumptions and other inputs used for members of TRS-Care are based on an established pattern of practice and are identical to the assumptions used in the August 31, 2019 TRS pension actuarial valuation that was rolled forward to August 31, 2020:
+The following assumptions and other inputs used for members of TRS-Care are based on an established pattern of practice and are identical to the assumptions used in the August 31, 2020 TRS pension actuarial valuation that was rolled forward to August 31, 2021:

-Rates of Mortality General Inflation
+Rates of Mortality Rates of Disability

-Rates of Retirement Wage Inflation
+Rates of Retirement General Inflation

-Rates of Termination Salary Increases
+Rates of Termination Wage Inflation

-Rates of Disability

-The active mortality rates were based on 90 percent of the RP-2014 Employee Mortality Tables for males and females, with full generational mortality using Scale BB.
-The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables, with full generational projection using the ultimate improvement rates from the most recently published scale (U-MP).
+The active mortality rates were based on 90 percent of the RP-2014 Employee Mortality Tables for males and females.
+The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables, with full generational projection using the ultimate improvement rates from the mortality projection scale MP-2018.